kantologist/academic-site/content/project/_index.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = "kittitest.png"
 caption = "Depth Predictions on KITTI.
-The Image on the left column, ground truth in the middle and our modelprediction on the right."
+The Image on the left column, ground truth in the middle and our model prediction on the right."
 +++